Queensland Government: A Vision and Roadmap to Support Critical Minerals Provenance and Traceability

 The Solution

-FrontierSI has developed a multi-faceted roadmap that will guide the Queensland Government in establishing a critical minerals provenance and traceability framework.
+FrontierSI has developed a multi-faceted roadmap that can guide the Queensland Government, and other jurisdictions including the Federal Government, in establishing a critical minerals provenance and traceability framework.
 This project provided foundational work required to better understand the role of Government and focus areas to achieve a secure critical minerals future.
-This framework will include digital credentials such as the Guarantee of Origin, enabling the verification of responsible sourcing and sustainability.
-By aligning Queensland’s approach with international standards, the roadmap will help ensure that comply with upcoming global regulations like the EU Battery Passport.
+This framework addresses digital credentialing, such as a Guarantee of Origin, enabling the verification of responsible sourcing and sustainability.
+By aligning Queensland’s approach with international standards, the roadmap will help ensure compliance with upcoming global regulations like the EU Battery Passport.

-A scalable maturity model was developed to support Queensland in gradually achieving full provenance and traceability capabilities, beginning with foundational infrastructure and culminating in digital verification systems.
-Through working groups, technical panels, and engagement with industry, the roadmap will guide the government in meeting both market demands and environmental goals.
-The solution will also support Queensland’s broader ambitions for clean energy and circular economy initiatives.
+Aligned with the roadmap is a scalable maturity model, developed to support Queensland and other jurisdictions in gradually achieving full provenance and traceability capabilities, beginning with foundational infrastructure and culminating in digital verification systems.
+This roadmap and maturity model will also support Queensland’s broader initiatives for clean energy and a circular economy.

 Impact